dkfz-unite/unite-feed-omics/Docs/api-models-sample.md

 **`purity`** - Sample purity (TCC) percentage of tumor cells in the tissue.
 - Notes: Available for CNVs data only.
 - Type: _Double_
-- Limitations: Should be between 0 and 100
+- Limitations: Should be either integer value between 0 and 100 or double value between 0 and 1.
 - Example: `95`

 **`ploidy`** - Sample ploidy.